 Synopsis

-Tiananmen Tonight uncovers the powerful human drama of a network television news team battling for its life while courageously and creatively reporting the earth-shattering student uprising in China that brought the nation to the brink of democratic reform.
+In these perilous times for American journalism comes a story of truth telling in service to democracy.
+Tiananmen Tonight reveals the powerful human drama of Dan Rather and the CBS Evening News team battling for life and reputation while courageously reporting the extraordinary student uprising in 1989 that brought China to the brink of democratic reform.

-As student unrest brews in Beijing in the late 1980s, Dan Rather’s CBS Evening News and the entire news division battle declining ratings and deep budget cuts.
+As student unrest brews in Beijing in the late 1980s, Dan Rather’s CBS Evening News and the entire news division face declining ratings and deep budget cuts.

 But like defiant outlaws, Rather and his team race to China ahead of the media crush where they bravely inform an anxious American public about China’s unfolding demonstrations, emerging student leadership, and bloody confrontations while fending off government censors and coping with the brutal arrest of a star reporter.
 In a fit of daring, the team also shelters the most-wanted dissidents in China.